 - When the cake is done, set aside to cool down.

-- Bring the cream to boil and pour over the chocolate chips.
+- Bring 300 ml heavy (whipping) cream to a boil and pour over 400 g chocolate chips.
 Leave to soften for a few minutes, then either using a whisk or a hand blender, mix till smooth.
-Set aside to cool down for 10-30 minutes.
+Set aside to cool down for 10–30 minutes.

 - Before assembling, make sure your cake is completely cold.
 Very important!
 It will allow the ganache to set quicker.